Stephen-Roach/Stephen-Roach/README.md

 Software Engineer 💻 | Traveler ✈️ | Hiker🏔 | Coffee ☕️ | Photography 📸 “Let us step into the night and pursue that flighty temptress, adventure.”⚡️
 <br />

-Growing up as a kid I always told myself that I really thought I could do anything, as long as I had Google to help me figure it out.
-I guess it's safe to say that I feel right at home!
+Growing up as a kid I always told myself that I thought I could do anything, as long as I had Google to help me figure it out.
+I suppose it's safe to say that I feel right at home!

 ### A little about me!